PhilipGuo1992/data_assign_3/README.md

-# data_assign_5, and previous assign3
+# data_assign_6, and previous assignments
-sentimental analysis using spark
+  The code for assignment 6 is the file "A6_source_code.py"